Abdur-rahmaanJ/Registry-of-Mauritian-Bloggers/README.md

 send a mail to arj.python@gmail.com

 # Contributing
-* build : python, see MAIN.pys
+* build : python, see MAIN.py
 * feel free to open an issue to discuss
 * any ideas welcomed !